murdercode/maisquelle/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built with Python's psutil and mysql-connector libraries
-- Inspired by various MySQL monitoring tools
-- Thanks to all contributors and testers

 ## Author

 Your Name

 - GitHub: [@murdercode](https://github.com/murdercode)
 - Email: murdercode@gmail.com